 Foreign businesses operating in Qatar will face major operational disruption during the tournament.
 The government has advised and encouraged businesses to limit the number of employees in offices during the tournament and allow people to work from home to lift some pressure on the infrastructure.

-Authorities have also announced that all schools will close, and some roads, particularly those along the Corniche area, will not be accessible for most vehicles.
+Considering the Qatar country risk, authorities have announced that all schools will close, and some roads, particularly those along the Corniche area, will not be accessible for most vehicles.
 The government is also likely to frequently announce new measures related to the tournament without prior notice, such as restricting travel for residents in Qatar.

 The World Cup will benefit Qatar and the Arab Gulf states – including the UAE and Saudi Arabia that are expecting to host large numbers of spectators – by attracting visitors from across the globe.
 However, Qatar’s challenge will be in showcasing its ability to host such a large event operationally, culturally, and from a security standpoint.

-International criticism and corruption allegations, particularly relating to the country’s bid to secure the tournament, have raised speculation on the country’s legitimacy and ability to host such a high-profile international event.
-A successful tournament will strengthen Qatar’s position to host the 2023 AFC Asian Football Cup.
+International criticism and corruption allegations have cast shadows on the country’s legitimacy and its capability to host such a high-profile international event.
+A successful tournament will bolster Qatar’s bid to host the 2023 AFC Asian Football Cup.